 This Week’s Tip Sheet: A Tidy Home Office

-I know for a lot of us, our guest rooms have become home office spaces which can be kind of tricky.
+It’s been a lot, especially given our guest rooms have become home office spaces, which can be tricky.

-So, I wanted to share these simple ideas if your work schedule or office set up will also be changing soon.
+So, I wanted to share these simple ideas for your office.

 Now, on to this week’s Tip Sheet!